-The grooves that exist throughout your back teeth are often extremely challenging, bordering on impossible, to clean of bacteria and food.
-The bristles on a toothbrush cannot always reach all the way into these dark, moist little crevices.
+The grooves that exist throughout your back teeth are often extremely challenging to clean of bacteria and food.
+The bristles on a toothbrush cannot always reach those areas.
 As the bacteria and food react, acids are formed.
 These acids break down the tooth enamel, resulting in a cavity.
-Recent studies indicate that 88 percent of total cavities in American children are formed in this way, in these areas.
-The hard enamel coating that protects the teeth becomes stronger as it ages, explaining why this is especially common among children.
+Recent studies indicate that 88% of total cavities in American children are formed in this way.
+The hard enamel coating that protects the teeth becomes stronger as it ages, explaining why these cavities are especially common among children.